LRBA Scalford to Goadby Marwood link threatened ... Please can you help?

 4. Executive Committee members Janet Benskin, John Coleman, Lynne Pass and Liz Woolston are all re-elected.
 Their roles will be decided at the next Executive Committee meeting, scheduled for early July.

 Area Meeting Dates are now on the Area Meetings Page, which can be found under the Welcome Tab.

 The Prestwold Riding Scheme is now "up and running" - please see https://myridingclub.co.uk/organiser/prestwold-estate-rider-scheme for more information.

 The LRBA exists to improve, extend and maintain the wonderful network of bridleways in the two Shire counties of Leicestershire and Rutland and their immediate surroundings.
 At LRBA we have a splendid programme of LRBA Rides, for which you have to be a member.
 For other Non LRBA Rides please click here.
 The annual cost is only £10 and all you have to do is to send in the Membership Form.

 The rides cost £10 (£5 for under 18s); the Ride Entry Form should be sent to the individual ride organiser listed on the Rides Programme.
 We have area meetings twice a year in the 7 areas across the two counties, at which we discuss bridleway matters.
 The dates and locations of the next set of meetings can be seen in Area Meetings.
 The News section gives information on bridleway closures and problems as well as events.
 The latest issue of our Newsletter can also be found in the news section and shows how active we are in trying to improve the network of riding routes in our region.

-You should find all the information you need in the various sections of this website; but if you feel something is missing and there is more you feel we need to include, then please get in touch with us at email@example.com.
+You should find all the information you need in the various sections of this website.
+If you feel something is missing, please get in touch with us at email@example.com.
 To download your free Adobe PDF Reader please Click Here.